ekaynar/d3nSim/README.md

 # D3NSim: Event-Driven Simulation for D3N

+D3NSim is a multi-layer datacenter-scale cache architecture simulation for hierarchical network topologies.

 D3NSim is implemented using [simpy](https://simpy.readthedocs.io/en/latest/) which is a process-based discrete-event simulation based on Python.